cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/implementing-faye.md

 ## Introduction

 [Faye](http://faye.jcoglan.com/) is a publish-subscribe messaging system that provides messaging services.
-At Cloud 66, we recommend running Faye as a [background process](/rails/how-to-guides/deployment/bluepill.html) on your stack behind a [Thin rack server](http://code.macournoyer.com/thin/).
+At Cloud 66, we recommend running Faye as a [background process](/rails/how-to-guides/deployment/bluepill.html) on your application behind a [Thin rack server](http://code.macournoyer.com/thin/).

 ## Implementation